 Have fun with this section.
 This is where you can expand upon the tone you’re going for with your voice and visual identity.
 Include photos that are your “style” — and ones that aren’t — to further define what’s on brand.
 This section will be particularly helpful to anyone tasked with choosing stock photography for your brand.

 Brand guides can get way more detailed than this; ours includes editorial guidelines and common word usage, our company history and significant milestones, and how we talk about our discovery process.
 If even the basics seem overwhelming, don’t worry about it too much.
 Start with the essentials: your story and your logo.
-As your team uses your brand guide and you learn what additional resources might be useful, add to it and tweak it.
-This is why Trekk’s current brand guide is labeled v1.0 — because we know there will be many iterations to come.
+As your team uses your brand guide and you learn what additional resources might be useful, add to it, and tweak it.

 Creating your own brand guide?
 Download ours for a little inspiration.

 Subscribe to our newsletter for occasional Trekk updates.